Wangtk311/Wangtk311/README.md

 -------

-⭐️ Now I am a software engineering undergraduate in Guohao College, Tongji University, China, and You can call me **Albert** or **Wang**.
+**Now I am a software engineering undergraduate in Guohao College, Tongji University, China, and You can call me `Albert` or `Wang`.**

 🌱 I am developing course projects and researching on some edge applications for AI.
 I like to make those fancy projects for fun!